4ndyfix/crystal-devbox/README.md

 ## Hints & Experience
 * Before ussing CLI or UI it is urgently needed to close an outside running Firefox browser.
   This is because Firefox will be launched with a File-based URL for API documentation.
-* Launching the Language Reference (a.k.a.
-Crystal book) for the first time can take up to 25 seconds.
-  So please wait ... or try again.
 * The crystal-devbox was originally developed on Ubuntu 20.04 LTS with Docker 19.03.x.
   Build and run of the image was also manually tested on Centos 7.9 with Docker 20.10.5. in a Virtualbox.